rstudio/rstudio-conf-2022-program/working-with-code/demystifying-art-of-creating-custom.md

 talk_id: 22054
 talk_slug: demystifying-art-of-creating-custom
 talk_type: regular
+talk_tags: [communication, process, programming, tool]
 session_slug: working-with-code
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Demystifying the Art of creating custom Libraries for your organization.
+talk_title: "Demystifying the Art of creating custom Libraries for your organization."
 # A short version of the title, suitable for small displays
 talk_title_short: Demystifying the Art of creating custom Libraries for your organization.
 # A link to your talk's materials, when ready